Diversity & inclusion: having a seat at the table

 A seat at the table.
 That’s what we all want.
 Ever since grade school we’ve wanted to feel like we belong and know that we have a voice.
 When I first started Synergis I knew I wanted to be different than other companies.
 I wanted my company to be one that puts people first.

 Diversity and inclusion in the workplace have significant importance and, in fact, can be a competitive advantage to organizations that truly embrace an inclusive culture.

 We’re a professional services firm that specializes in deploying IT and creative talent and other workforce services to some of the world’s most admired companies.
-For much of the past two decades, our revenue and net income growth has outperformed our industry.
-There are several reasons for that, but I believe that a critical factor contributing to our performance is the diversity of experience, perspective and thought of our people.
+For much of the past two decades, our revenue and net income growth have outperformed our industry.
+There are several reasons for that, but I believe that a critical factor contributing to our performance is the diversity of experience, perspective and thoughts of our people.
 For us, it really is about the people.

 Here are two ways I think valuing diversity has contributed to our success and that of many of our clients:

 Yes, there are still millions who are unemployed or underemployed because of the pandemic.
 Yet there is still a shortage of talent in many specialized fields, such as STEM-related ones.
 Yes, we still seek industry and functionally experienced people residing in our local markets, but those pools of talent are limited.

 Today we also actively seek out talented individuals with diverse experiences outside of our industry and with less regard to where they are from and what their background is.
 Yes, we often must provide some additional training, remote workplace tools or arrange for visas and sometimes relocate people.
 But frankly, business changes so quickly that we would likely have to do that anyway to keep pace.

 Helping employees to grow and develop new skills, to work how and where they work best and creating a culture that fosters inclusiveness also makes us an attractive place to work.
 And talented people have a choice of where and for who they can work.